awsdocs/amazon-athena-user-guide/doc_source/cloudtrail-logs.md

   If your query includes fields in JSON formats, such as `STRUCT`, extract data from JSON\.
 For more information, see [Extracting data from JSON](extracting-data-from-JSON.md)\.

   Some suggestions for issuing queries against your CloudTrail table:
-+ Start by looking at which IAM users called which API operations and from which source IP addresses\.
++ Start by looking at which users called which API operations and from which source IP addresses\.
 + Use the following basic SQL query as your template\.
 Paste the query to the Athena console and run it\.

   ```